missionpinball/mpf-docs/hardware/smartmatrix/index.rst

 An ATX computer power supply will probably have a decent amount of amps also, so that could be an option too, just check the specs.
+Any other 5V supply with decent power should also work.

 One thing about these RGB LED-based displays is they are bright.
 Like, really, really bright.
 (We're talking "burn your retinas if you